LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [Forget Velocity, Let's Talk Acceleration](https://www.youtube.com/watch?v=Lbcyyu8XB_Y) (video) - by Jessica Kerr.
 Takeaway: a Goto Copenhagen talk about acceleration: deliberate changes in speed and direction to do the most valuable work.

 - [The Future of Programming (video)](https://www.youtube.com/watch?v=ecIWPzGEbFc) - by Uncle Bob Martin.
 Takeaway: A history of software development, with context on how developers have solved problems in the industry and where the profession's going.

-- [Getting Feedback](http://daydreamsinruby.com/getting-feedback/) - by Allison (Sheren) McMillan.
-Takeaway: Ask your teammates for feedback so you can continue growing and developing.
-Includes short lists of questions you can ask.

 - [Giving and Receiving Great Code Reviews](https://dev.to/samjarman/giving-and-receiving-great-code-reviews) - by Sam Jarman.
 Takeaway: "[A]s a submitter, plan, tell the story, and use the review as a learning experience.
 As a reviewer, slow down, check carefully, automate as much as you can and take the opportunity to improve your team."